 While the OK Medicaid application form requires information about family members living in the household, not all information needs to be furnished.
 For example, if an applicant’s unmarried partner or unmarried partner’s children live in the domicile and do not seek health care, their information will not be necessary.
 The Medicaid application in Oklahoma only requires adult applicants older than 21 years of age to list other adult relatives in the household whom they file taxes with.
 However, the number of household members directly influences the Medicaid income limits to be considered eligible.

 It is also worth noting that certain information regarding personal assets will not be counted toward income such as burial plans, Indian trusts and self-employment property.
 Families that are not eligible for Medicaid based on income, may still be able to enroll children in the program or the state’s Children’s Health insurance Program (CHIP).

-Steps to Take After a Medicaid Application Denial in Oklahoma
+Learn the Steps to Take After a Medicaid Application Denial in Oklahoma